zhendrikse/tdd/tdd-katas/game-of-life/game-of-life-java/README.md

 ### Setting up and displaying a game

-First we need to be able to create a game of life world.
+First, we need to be able to create a game-of-life world.
 And equally important, we need to be able to check (and watch/inspect) it.
 For example, a blinker oscillator should be something like